kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 {{< /tabs >}}

-### Install with snap on Ubuntu
+### Install with snap

-If you are on Ubuntu or one of other Linux distributions that support [snap](https://snapcraft.io/docs/core/install) package manager, kubectl is available as a [snap](https://snapcraft.io/) application.
+If you are on Ubuntu or another Linux distribution that support [snap](https://snapcraft.io/docs/core/install) package manager, kubectl is available as a [snap](https://snapcraft.io/) application.

 1. Switch to the snap user and run the installation command: